bdorr1105/mpeepdf/README.md

 **TODO:**

-  * Embedded PDFs analysis
+  * Adop the logging library and enrich more logging inforamtion
-  * Improving automatic Javascript analysis
+  * Adop YAML to store all configuration
-  * GUI
+  * Build a web server

 **Related articles:**